jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 ### First Example ###

-In the first example above, I do not remove the cause of my pain for 16+ years when I go to a doctor, and they give me medical inserts for my shoes.
-It is important to call out the fact that I changed the way I walked for that whole time because it relieved the pain of walking for me.
+In the first example I was in pain for 16+ years.
+My body found a solution that prevented me from feeling pain; it changed the way I walk.
+But this change caused other parts of my body to hurt.
+I eventually removed the cause of my pain by going to the doctor.
 When we try and fix a problem, we often try to fix the thing that makes the problem visible.
 It is as important for small non-medical pains as it was for the small pain I experienced when I walked correctly.

 ### Second Example ###